 “I will not draw in math class, I will not draw in English class, I will not draw in science class…”

-Those were the words seven-year-old Roy Henry Vickers wrote on the blackboard on the many occasions that his Grade 2 teacher caught him drawing outside of art class.
+Those were the words seven-year-old Roy Henry Vickers wrote on the blackboard on the many occasions his Grade 2 teacher caught him drawing outside of art class.
 Decades later, when she visited Roy at his Eagle Aerie Gallery in Tofino, British Columbia, his teacher proudly congratulated him on his accomplishments and admitted she wished she’d kept all his drawings.

 That would have been wise.
 Today, Roy is one of Canada’s most celebrated artists.
 His prints, paintings and carvings can be found in private and public collections and galleries around the world, including the Canadian Museum of Civilization in Ottawa, Ontario, the University of British Columbia’s Museum of Anthropology in Vancouver, B.C., the McMichael Canadian Art Collection in Kleinburg, Ontario and the National Museum of Ethnology in Osaka, Japan.
 The 10-metre Salmon Totem he carved for the 1994 Commonwealth Games’ aquatic centre still stands tall and proud near Victoria, B.C.
 His works have frequently been given as official gifts to the likes of Queen Elizabeth II, former Soviet leader Boris Yeltsin and former American president Bill Clinton.